Have a pest problem? Save $75 on your first recurring service today with code 75OFF

 Are bed bug bites dangerous?

-Scratching bed bug bites and failure to keep the bites clean and disinfected may lead to a secondary infection that can cause further swelling and bleeding.
-Children, the elderly, and individuals with weak immune systems, particularly those who are bedridden, may develop secondary infections that result from bed bug bites.
+Although bed bugs do bite humans, they are not known to transmit diseases to people.
+However, scratching bed bug bites and failure to keep the bites clean and disinfected may lead to a secondary infection that can cause further swelling and bleeding.
+Children, the elderly, and individuals with weak immune systems, particularly those who are bedridden, are more susceptible to secondary infections that result from bed bug bites.

 Do bed bugs bite dogs or cats?